TKR Knee Replacement Surgery: What is it and when should you opt for it?

 He related that although advancements have improved the total knee replacement, surgery should be the last option.
 Dr. Katz related that the eventual wearing out of the implant is a concern.
 And as such, the earlier one has a total knee replacement surgery, the greater the risk of implant failures in a recipient’s lifetime.

-Should you have a TKR or Opt for Conservative Knee Treatment?
+Should you have a knee replacement surgery or Opt for Conservative Knee Treatment?

 According to the lead researcher of a study published in November 2014 issue of The Bone and Joint Journal (Dr. Allen Riis); “a knee replacement surgery patient must have a gain or benefit from the expected knee replacement surgery.
 The title of this study published on November 4, 2014, in The Bone and Joint Jornal was “Low grading of the severity of knee osteoarthritis pre-operatively is associated with a lower functional level after total knee replacement.”
 Dr. Allen Riis’s research was a prospective cohort study with 12months’ follow-up.
 He related that patients might be better off to seek non-surgical means of treatments that improve knee pain and function.
 On the other hand, Dr. Katz describes that knee pain patients with severe osteoarthritis must weigh their options, as knee replacement surgery (TKR) is better done when one is in a good state of health.